 My objet de desire is anything Audrey Hepburn: from the LBD in Breakfast at Tiffany’s to her capri pants and ballet flats.
 The Breton, too.
 And her hats – all of them.
 Bring back hats.
 Somehow managing innocence and sophistication, Audrey was forever chic.
 She was also, I was later to learn, a humanitarian.

-Trish Bolton’s novel, Life Itself, is forthcoming (2024) from Allen & Unwin.
+Trish Bolton’s novel, Life Itself is forthcoming from Allen & Unwin.
 Trish has a Diploma of Professional Writing and Editing from RMIT and has lectured and tutored in media and politics at Melbourne, Monash, and Swinburne universities.
 Her novel, Stuck, was the recipient of a Varuna PIP Fellowship and Varuna Residential Fellowship, longlisted for The Virginia Prize for Fiction (UK) and the Mslexia Women’s Novel Competition (UK), and was joint-winner of the Fellowship of Australian Writers (FAW) Unpublished Manuscript Award.
 Trish’s script, Alzheimer’s: a love story, was runner-up in the FAW Whitelight TV Drama Script Award.
 Trish has also worked as a media adviser, and a researcher and policy adviser in women’s health.
 Trish’s writing—features, opinion, travel, book reviews—has appeared in The Age, The Sunday Age, Sydney Morning Herald, The Canberra Times, Herald Sun, Overland, The Big Issue and NewMatilda, and elsewhere.
-There are more than a few gardening articles floating around, too.